Anuj-pandey1/CoDrive/README.md

 4. -[Risheek Verma](https://github.com/https://github.com/risheekv)

 ## Overview
-1. Login using Google Authentication (react-oauth/google)
+1. Login using JWT
 2. Users will be able to add friends and request nearby riding friends to share their rides
-3. Riders will be given option to accept request made by pooler
+3. Riders will be given option to accept request made by pooler.
-4. Once the request from the pooler is accepted by the rider, the chat feature will be enabled between them.

 ## Features
 1.